jacabenga/Dangermond_Preserve_HSI_SSL/README.md

 ## Spectral Differences of reflectance signals: (i) within one single date and (ii) across dates.

-This section cshows similar results as above (**Bidimensional Histogram Spectral Difference, BHSD**), but each pixel is color-coded by Vegetation Class, instead of by pixel count.
+This section shows similar results as above (**Bidimensional Histogram Spectral Difference, BHSD**), but each pixel is color-coded by Vegetation Class, instead of by pixel count.
 With this, we want to see whether different Vegetation Classes show clustering in the BHSD.